tsigouris007/yamllint/README.md

-# yamllint
+# Yamllint GHA
-This is a GitHub action with a custom configuration
+Use this GitHub Action to lint your YAML files with a custom configuration file.